 A year has passed since we last took a look at the mechanisms behind Chinese internet slang.
 And while internet expressions such as diǎosī 屌丝 or fùèrdài 富二代 (Don’t know what these mean?
 Click here!) have left the obscure realm of netizens and entered the mainstream, newer, crazier slang has emerged in 2017.
 After all, Chinese internet language are an integral part of youth subcultures and might even be a little bit subversive.

 So what are the must-know gěng 梗 (an internet slang word for internet slang!) for 2018 to rule the internet?
 These are our favorites, compiled from an official government list of the top memes and expressions and a similar list from Baidu.

-But we have also gone the extra mile and sourced Chinese social media itself for the latest (!) expressions, including one that has emerged on New Year’s Eve itself!
+But we have also gone the extra mile and sourced Chinese social media itself for the latest (!) expressions, including the famous rice bunny!

 So let’s have a look at the must-know Chinese internet slang expressions of 2018!